emilyriederer/website/content/post/py-rgo/index.md

 featured: false
 draft: false

+image:
+  caption: "Image credit to [Allison Horst](https://allisonhorst.com/)"
+  focal_point: ""
+  preview_only: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.

 projects: [""]
-rmd_hash: 59a674cb3f6bdf88
+rmd_hash: c9de9557e68e5de1

 ---

-Data science language interoperability was a theme on 2023.
-Ongoing innovations in Arrow (a language-agnostic in-memory standard for data storage), growing adoption of Quarto (the language-agnostic heir apparent to R Markdown), and even pandas creator Wes McKinney joining Posit (the language-agnostic rebranding of RStudio) all emphasized the investment in and importance of agility between different programming languages and paradigms.
+Interoperability was a key theme in open-source data languages in 2023.
+Ongoing innovations in [Arrow](https://arrow.apache.org/) (a language-agnostic in-memory standard for data storage), growing adoption of [Quarto](https://quarto.org/) (the language-agnostic heir apparent to R Markdown), and even pandas creator Wes McKinney [joining Posit](https://posit.co/blog/welcome-wes/) (the language-agnostic rebranding of RStudio) all illustrate the ongoing investment in breaking down barriers between different programming languages and paradigms.

-Despite these advances in system interoperability, individual practitioners may struggle to achieve personal interoperability and to become true polyglots.
+Despite these advances in *technical* interoperability, individual developers will always face more friction than state-of-the-art tools when moving between languages.
 Learning a new language is easily enough done; programming 101 concepts like truth tables and control flow translate seamlessly.
 But ergonomics of a language do not.
 The tips and tricks we learn to be hyper productive in a primary language are comfortable, familiar, elegant, and effective.
+They just *feel* good.
 Working in a new language, developers often face a choice between forcing their favored workflows into a new tool where they may not "fit", writing technically correct yet plodding code to get the job done, or approaching a new language as a true beginner to learn it's "feel" from the ground up.

-Fortunately, some of the best *ideas* have begun to blend between languages, as well.
-This has not only enriched previously isolated communities, but it also makes it easier for developers to take their advanced skillsets with them by into a new language without having to abandon their intuition of what feels good.
+Fortunately, some of these higher-level paradigms have begun to bleed across languages, enriching previously isolated tribes with the and enabling developers to take their advanced skillsets with them across languages.
 For any R users who aim to upskill in python in 2024, recent tools and versions of old favorites have made strides in converging the R and python data science stacks.
 In this post, I will overview some recommended tools that are both truly pythonic while capturing the comfort and familiarity of some favorite R packages of the `tidyverse` variety.[^1]

 ## What this post is not